Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/02-Phase2-C2-URL-Analysis.md

 ## Objective

-Dissect every component of the C2 URL IOC and match each element against documented MintsLoader technical signatures — confirming the malware family and extracting victim-side intelligence.
+Dissect every component of the C2 URL IOC and match each element against documented MintsLoader technical signatures, confirming the malware family and extracting victim-side intelligence.

 ---